 Consistent with the Department Vision and Mission, the Program Educational Objectives of the study program BS Management & Technology are to educate individuals with interdisciplinary and practical knowledge who:

-- PEO-3: Serve the society with their innovative ideas to manage various technologies and developed products within a diverse environment maintaining ethical standards required for certain technology operation.
+PEO-3: Serve the society with their innovative ideas to manage various technologies maintaining the ethical standards

 PROGRAM LEARNING OUTCOMES

 PLO1: Management & Technology Knowledge: An ability to apply knowledge of accounting, finance, marketing; supply chain & technology fundamentals to the solution of complex business situations.